 Computer Science Principles

-Computer Science Principles is organized around seven Big Ideas, which include ideas important to studying computer science and six Computational Thinking Practices that computer scientists engage in.
+Computer Science Principles is organized around five Big Ideas, which include ideas important to studying computer science and six Computational Thinking Practices that computer scientists engage in.

 Computational Thinking Practices